oscaroregan/portfolio/tow-boogie/index.md

 This project has been a huge learning experience, taking me from little hands-on experience to building a fully functional electric watercraft from the ground up.
 Every part — from the battery pack to the controller — was made through trial, testing, and iteration.

+This project started from bare wire and raw materials — every connection had to be soldered, crimped, or spot-welded by hand.
+With little prior experience, the build process became a valuable learning experience in electrical assembly, mechanical integration, and waterproof design.

+Throughout the build, I quickly realized how many **tools and materials** were required — every time I thought I had everything, something new was needed.
+It became a process of constant problem-solving and adaptation, learning to use each new tool and technique as the project evolved.

+By the end, I gained strong practical skills and a deeper understanding of how to merge electronics and mechanics in a marine environment.

 The Tow Boogie is still a work in progress, and future updates will focus on refining performance, improving reliability, and expanding functionality.

 ---